Dubai Hotels (Hotels in Dubai)

 Beach Road near Safa Park.

 - Jumeirah Beach Sofitel Hotel, 450 rooms, open 2009 H2, Dubai, operator Abu Dhabi National Hotels.

-- JW Marriott - home to a popular steakhouse restaurant.
+- JW Marriott in Deira - home to a popular steakhouse restaurant.

 - Kempinski Mall of the Emirates - overlooks Ski Dubai for a wintery feel in the desert.
 Alejandro Bernabé appointed as General Manager October 2010, replacing Holger Schroth who has moved to Siam Kempinski Hotel Bangkok as General Manager.

 - Kempinski Residences Palm Jumeirah Resort - opening March 2010 with 244 apartments, penthouses, townhouses, and villas.
 Opening postponed until 2013 according to reports on 16 March 2011.

 - La Maison d'Hôtes - French B&B in Jumeirah, Dubai.
 Open 2006/2007, closed January 2010.

 - Le Meridian Dubai - otherwise known as the Airport Meridian Hotel.